Continuing with the occasional series of posts centred on light-role infantry, this one looks at the role of a small engineering plant.

 An open cab with folding rollover protection is also available, and this might be attractive as it would allow them to be carried as an internal load on Chinook and Merlin.

-They can be used to excavate the complete hole, or simply to break up the ground or disrupt roots and rocks such that hand digging can be completed much easier.
+They can be used to excavate the complete hole break up the ground or disrupt roots and rocks such that hand digging can be completed much more easily.

 These are versatile machines, but of course, there are plenty of others on the market, almost every manufacturer of engineering plant has a mini digger range.